-Maintenance of Monitoring Documentation
+330.07 Maintenance of Monitoring Documentation

-The monitoring files and all other monitoring documents are kept for audit purposes.
-Soft copies of the monitoring appointment letters, case selection worksheet, results letters, completion letters, and appeal response letters are filed on the S drive under the folder Monitoring, then by SFY and finally by county name.
-Monitoring tools, relevant verification information, compliance findings, program improvement plans, and monitoring correspondence will be maintained in the Division's Office at 820 S. Boylan Avenue (McBryde Building), Raleigh, NC.
-The Division maintains the records according to the North Carolina Records Retention Policy.
+The Division maintains the monitoring files and all other monitoring documents according to the North Carolina Records Retention Policy.
+Hard copies of monitoring appointment letters, case selection worksheet, results letters, completion letters, and appeal response letters will be maintained in the Division's Office at 820 S. Boylan Avenue (McBryde Building), Raleigh, NC.
+Electronic copies of the monitoring documentation are maintained in the Economic Independence Server (S: drive).
 Program Consultants have responsibility for the maintenance of monitoring documentation.